bwInfoSec/schwachstellenmgmt/README.md

 7. Start the script: `schwachstellenmgmt`

 ## User Input
-The user has to enter some information so that the script can start:
+The user has to enter some information to start the script:

 1.  pdf-folder:
     - Path to the single_hosts folder of the Greenbone report.